Marquette vs. Creighton Women's Basketball Predictions & Picks - December 13

 Marquette Schedule Analysis

-- The Golden Eagles picked up their best win of the season on November 25 by registering a 74-58 victory over the Arkansas Razorbacks, the No. 57-ranked team in our computer rankings.
+- On November 25, the Golden Eagles registered their best win of the season, a 74-58 victory over the Arkansas Razorbacks, a top 100 team (No. 57), according to our computer rankings.

-- Marquette has two wins against Quadrant 2 teams, tied for the 11th-most in Division 1.
+- Marquette has tied for the 10th-most Quadrant 2 wins in the country (two).

 Get tickets for any college basketball game this season at Ticketmaster!